lanten111/GlobalKinetic-Assesment/README.md

 5. # Added stuff / Changed from assessment
 - Tests -- see 4
 - Invalid Token Entity
-- Return json for user list, does not have the attribute "users"
+- Returned json for user list does not have the attribute "users"
 - list user endpoint will return user username as response on success

 6. # Tech used